jouveits/omniauth-ldap/README.md

 # GitLab fork | OmniAuth LDAP [![build status](https://secure.travis-ci.org/gitlabhq/omniauth-ldap.png)](https://travis-ci.org/gitlabhq/omniauth-ldap)

+### This fork
+Quick and dirty fork in order to support a dual authentication method : if the first authentication fails, tries on another one (with different base dn and uid)

 ### LDAP

 Use the LDAP strategy as a middleware in your application: